-- What are the things that our pet will need to live and be safe? - Who is responsible to make sure that our pet's rights are met? - Why does our pet have a right to them? - Can someone tell us what a right is?
+- What are the things that (Pet's name, such as BOOMER) will need to live and be safe?
+(List under Animal NEEDS.) - Who is responsible to make sure that Boomer's rights are met?
+(List under WHO?) - Why does Boomer have a right to them? - Can someone tell us what a "right" is?